Ecosystem-based adaptation: Co-benefits of EbA

 By deploying EbA, proponents cite that many other benefits to people and nature are delivered simultaneously.
 These correlated benefits include improved human health, socioeconomic development, food security and water security, disaster risk reduction, carbon sequestration, and biodiversity conservation.
 For example, restoration of ecosystems such as forests and coastal wetlands can contribute to food security and enhance livelihoods through the collection of non-timber forest products, maintain watershed functionality, and sequester carbon to mitigate global warming.
 Restoration of mangrove ecosystems can help increase food and livelihood security by supporting fisheries, and reduce disaster risk by decreasing wave height and strength during hurricanes and storms.

-Implementation and examples of EbA
+Implementation and examples

-Examples of EbA measures and outcomes
+Examples of EBA measures and outcomes

 Particular ecosystems can provide a variety of specific climate change adaptation benefits (or services).
 The most suitable EbA measures will depend on local context, the health of the ecosystem and the primary climate change hazard that needs to be addressed.
 The below table provides an overview of these factors, common EbA measures and intended outcomes.

-Principles and standards for implementing EbA
+Principles and standards for implementing EBA

-Since the evolution of the concept and practice of EbA, various principles and standards have been developed to guide best practices for implementation.
+Since the evolution of the concept and practice of EBA, various principles and standards have been developed to guide best practices for implementation.
 The guidelines adopted by the CBD build on these efforts and include a set of principles to guide planning and implementation.
 The principles are broadly clustered into four themes: